broadinstitute/warp/pipelines/skylab/slideseq/SlideSeq.changelog.md

 # 1.0.4
 2023-04-19
-* Updated warp-tools docker which included a fix for a small bug in create_snrna_optimus.py that was causing the script not to run.
+* Updated warp-tools docker which included a fix for a small bug in create_snrna_optimus.py that was causing the script not to run

 # 1.0.3